FAQ's

 - Telegram

 The simple answer is - do not log in to Google on your phone.
 This means no more Google Play Store or any Google apps that require you to log in to a Google account.
-Instead of using the Play Store, get your apps from F-Droid or sites such as apkpure and apkmirror or via the aurora app (which gets apps for you from the Google Play Store without you having to login to an account).
+Instead of using the Play Store, get your apps from F-Droid or via the aurora app (which gets apps for you from the Google Play Store without you having to login to an account).

 There are a couple of ways to move your contacts to your new phone.
 If your old phone has a memory card and your contacts are saved there and your new phone has a slot for a memory card then you can simply move your memory card from phone to phone.
 If this is not the case (and it often isn't) then you can take the following approach: